 Collagen injection for joints – a hyaluronic acid injection directly into the joint allows you to replete synovia, promote damaged tissue recovery, eliminates inflammation, and prevents the cartilage tissue destruction.
 This improves mobility, keeping physical activity.
 For each joint – knee, elbow, lumbar and cervical – injections of the focused action have been developed.

 Metameric therapy – each segment of the spine has its own metameres – skin areas (dermatomeres), muscles (myomeres), vessels (vasomeres), tendons, ligaments and periosteum (skeletomeres), internal organs (visceromeres).
 Through exposure to them, it is possible to influence the spine segments.
 This is achieved by introducing into the receptor zones medications tropic to these tissues in minimal doses.
 The substance introduced has a direct effect on a specific tissue, causing a correct reaction in it.
 Depending on the motor disorders focalization, 10–20 points are chipped in one session along the main metameres.

 Remedial blocks can relieve pain.
 Properly performed manipulation is akin to a successful surgery.
 If the medication is accurately injected, but the hernia is not sequestered (sequestration is a condition in which the intervertebral disk integrity is impaired, the disk nucleus substance flows out and separates from the disk), the pain reliefs on the same day.

-Recommendations: For the musculoskeletal system disorders – “Healing program”, the package of which includes most of the necessary therapies and procedures.
+Recommendations: For the musculoskeletal system disorders – Locomotor Rehabilitation Program the package of which includes most of the necessary therapies and procedures.